 - Signs it’s time to pack it in for a bra: When the back of the bra gets stretched out or starts puckering.
 When the underwire is poking out (or digging into you even if it isn’t poking out).
 When there are any holes or other obvious imperfections.

 Readers, what is your favorite bra to wear to the office?
-How do you care for your bras — and how often do you wash them?
+What are your best tips for bra care — and how often do you wash them?
 (Do you have different methods/standards for workwear bras versus, ahem, playtime bras?)